dceejay/RedMap/README.md

  **NOTES**

- - There is currently no way to add labels, popups, or make the icons clickable.
+ - There is currently no way to add labels, popups, or to make the icons clickable.
  - The 3D only really works at zoomed in scales 16+ due to the small size of the icons.
 They are not scale independent like icons on the normal map.
  - As this uses the mapbox api you may wish to edit the index3d.html code to include your api key to remove any usage restrictions.
  - This view is a side project to the Node-RED Worldmap project so I'm happy to take PRs but it probably won't be actively developed.